didtheyghostme/HN-Later/README.md

 ## Development note

-This project was built through vibe coding and works for my own HN reading workflow.
+This project was built as an exploration of vibe coding and works for my own HN reading workflow.

 ## Notes / limitations